Creating Meaningful Math Engagement

 Perhaps the way to help students the most, both in terms of success and attitude, lies in the counter-intuitive notion of finding the right level of struggle or challenge—a level that is both constructive and instructive.

 This course will help teachers with reflecting and creating math experiences that will help push students further and engage them with math that is more rigorous and meaningful for them.
-The resources and tools provided in this course will help to challenge students to engage in productive struggle, be more collaborative, participate in rigorous thinking, create a student-centered approach for learning math.
+The resources and tools provided in this course will help to challenge students to engage in productive struggle, be more collaborative, participate in rigorous thinking, and create a student-centered approach for learning math.

 This course will provide instructional strategies which will focus on key areas in helping students to better understand math at a conceptual level.
 This interactive course is designed for job-embedded learning and practical classroom application of state assessment practices and instructional strategies.